danielkorg/danielkorg.github.io/README.md

 **October 31, 2019 - - November release**

-DVA v2 will be released on November 12, 2019.
+UPDATE: had some issues and still fixing some small bugs, DVA v2 will be released on November 14, 2019.

-UPDATE: fixing some small issues, will probably move the release to the 13th.

 **January 19, 2019 - - Deep Vocal Attractor (DVA) v2.0**